 Suzan M. Pritchett

 Professor Pritchett graduated with distinction from the University of Iowa College of Law, where she served as an editor for Transnational Law and Contemporary Problems and was the recipient of several public interest and human rights awards.
-After law school, she clerked for Immigration Judges Charles Pazar and Lawrence Burman through the Department of Justice Attorney General's Honors Program and for the judges of the United States Court of Appeals for the Second Circuit, where she drafted appellate decisions in cases involving requests for asylum, withholding of removal, and relief under the Convention Against Torture.
+After law school, she clerked for the Executive Office for Immigration Review through the Department of Justice Attorney General's Honors Program and for the judges of the United States Court of Appeals for the Second Circuit, where she drafted appellate decisions in cases involving requests for asylum, withholding of removal, and relief under the Convention Against Torture.

-Gender & the Law, Immigration Law, and the International Human Rights Practicum
+Teaching: Gender & the Law, Immigration Law, International Human Rights Clinic